Boeing beats second-quarter profit estimates, raises forecast

 Revenue jumped 21 percent to $20 billion, boosted by commercial aircraft and military sales, topping analysts’ average estimate of $19.4 billion.

-Boeing’s commercial plane unit, based in the Seattle area, reported a 34 percent increase in sales to $11.8 billion, while defense unit sales were up 7 percent to $8.2 billion, surprising some on Wall Street who had played down prospects for growth as the Pentagon slashes budgets.
+Boeing’s commercial plane unit, based in the Seattle area, reported a 34 percent increase in sales to $11.8 billion, while its defense unit’s sales grew 7 percent to $8.2 billion, surprising some on Wall Street who had played down prospects for growth as the Pentagon slashes budgets.

-Leading U.S. defense contractors Lockheed Martin Corp (LMT.N) and Northrop Grumman Corp (NOC.N) also reported better-than-expected earnings and raised full-year forecasts this week.
+On Tuesday, the leading U.S. defense contractor Lockheed Martin Corp (LMT.N) also reported better than expected earnings and raised its full-year forecast.

-The gains in both of Boeing’s main units offset a 52 percent jump in pension costs to $593 million.
+The gains in both its main units offset a 52 percent jump in pension costs to $593 million.

-Boeing is speeding up production of all its major models and is now delivering its new carbon-fiber 787 Dreamliner to customers after years of delays.

-With higher deliveries and resilient defense sales, Boeing raised its forecast for full-year earnings to $4.40 to $4.60 per share, up from a range of $4.15 to $4.35.
-That is in line with the $4.56 per share that analysts’ expect.
+With these higher deliveries and resilient defense sales, Boeing raised its forecast for full-year earnings to $4.40 to $4.60 per share, up from a range of $4.15 to $4.35 per share.
+That is in line with the $4.56 per share analysts’ expect.

 The company stood by its forecast to deliver a record 585 to 600 commercial planes this year.
 Airbus, which has led the market in deliveries for the past few years, is targeting 570 commercial deliveries for 2012.
 Its parent EADS EAD.PA is due to report its own earnings on Friday.

-Former Boeing commercial chief Jim Albaugh last month predicted 1,000 total jetliner sales in 2012, compared with Airbus’ target of 600-650.

-The U.S. planemaker took a large step in that direction on Wednesday, as Aeromexico (AEROMEX.MX) announced an $11 billion commitment to buy 90 737s and 10 787s.

-Boeing shares rose 2.3 percent to $73.68 on the New York Stock Exchange.
+Boeing shares rose 2.7 percent to $74 in premarket trading, after closing at $72.03 on the New York Stock Exchange on Tuesday.

 Additional reporting by Tim Hepher in Paris.; Editing by Lisa Von Ahn, Jeffrey Benkoe and Sofina Mirza-Reid